 - How do I make a Thanksgiving side dish without using the oven?

 What is the difference between stuffing and dressing?

 The components are the same but traditional stuffing is cooked inside of the turkey and dressing cooked in a dish.
 A lot of people use the words interchangeably.

 At our house, we make both versions and we like the different qualities of each of them.
 Stuffing is usually much moister and wetter than dressing.
-Dressing is moist on the inside but tends to be a little crunchy on the edges where it is exposed to the heat more.
+The dressing is moist on the inside but tends to be a little crunchy on the edges where it is exposed to the heat more.

 Both are delicious and compliment any protein you serve it with!

-- Homemade bread cubes
+- Homemade bread cubes (or boxed stuffing mix)